 Cryptoendolithic communities are known to develop over time periods in the order of tens of thousands of years, and damaged rock surfaces would be slow to recolonize.
 The excellent examples of these communities found at the site are the subject of the original detailed Antarctic cryptoendolithic descriptions.
+The first endolithic fungal endemic species Cryomyces antarcticus and Friedmanniomyces endolithicus were described at Linnaeus Terrace.
 As such, Linnaeus Terrace is considered a type locality with outstanding scientific values related to this ecosystem.
 These values, as well as the vulnerability of the site to disturbance and destruction, require that it receives long-term special protection.

-The Management Plan has been updated to include new provisions agreed within the Guide to the Preparation of ASPA Management Plans (2011), revisions to Antarctic Specially Managed Area No. 2 McMurdo Dry Valleys, observations made during a field inspection of the Area made in January 2012, and the latest measures related to managing the risk of non-native species introductions agreed by the Antarctic Treaty Parties.
+The Management Plan was updated in 2013 to include new provisions agreed within the Guide to the Preparation of ASPA Management Plans (2011), revisions to Antarctic Specially Managed Area No. 2 McMurdo Dry Valleys, observations made during a field inspection of the Area made in January 2012, and the latest measures related to managing the risk of non-native species introductions agreed by the Antarctic Treaty Parties.
+Few visits have been made to the Area since those updates were made.